The History of Sanskrit: The Root of Indian Languages

 Sanskrit, meaning "refined" or "polished," is one of the oldest known languages, with a known written history spanning over 3,500 years.
 Unlike many ancient tongues, Sanskrit wasn’t just a spoken language but also a literary and liturgical one.
 Its precision, clarity, and systematic grammar, encoded by the legendary grammarian Pāṇini, make it a linguistic marvel.

-Sanskrit belongs to the hypothetical Indo-European language family, sharing roots with Latin, Greek, and Persian.
-Its modern script, Devanāgarī (देवनागरी), is used by several other Indian languages, though historically Sanskrit texts were written in various scripts e.g Brahmi, Grantha, Telugu, Malayalam etc.
+If you’re curious about how to learn Sanskrit, its grammar might seem daunting initially.
+However, with structured lessons from an online Sanskrit teacher, even beginners can appreciate its elegance and depth.
+Sanskrit belongs to the Indo-European language family, sharing roots with Latin, Greek, and Persian.
+Its modern script, Devanāgarī (देवनागरी), is used by several Indian languages, though historically, Sanskrit texts were written in various scripts like Brahmi, Grantha, Telugu, and Malayalam.

 A Brief History of Sanskrit